alexgenaud/north/TypeScript/docs/COMPILE_IF_ELSE_THEN.md

 The definition will have an 'immediate conditional' flag that requires execution of a specific compilation function: `:IF`.

-Rather than direclty compile the address of `IF` into our new definition, `:IF` will instead prepare for a conditional address jump.
+Rather than directly compile the address of `IF` into our new definition, `:IF` will instead prepare for a conditional address jump.
 We want to compile new two words (four bytes): a destination address followed by the `J=0` command